-Unanima Theatre is an integrated community company of adults with and without a learning disability, who create unique small scale performances using a professionally led devising process.
+Unanima Theatre is an integrated company of adults with and without a Learning Disability, Autism Spectrum Disorder and/or Down Syndrome.
+We create innovative autobiographical community theatre performances via a professionally led devising process.

-Unanima Theatre is about sharing ideas and experiences, communicating creatively, moving, making things happen, creating great art for everyone and having fun!
+Unanima Theatre is about sharing ideas, stories and experiences, communicating creatively, moving, making things happen, creating great art for everyone and generally having a right laugh!

 The History bit…